top of page

 Key Takeaways

-• Understanding your employer's retirement benefits can potentially add hundreds of thousands of dollars to your retirement savings
+• Understanding your employer's retirement benefits can significantly boost your retirement savings.

-• Many employees miss out on valuable benefits by not fully understanding their company's retirement match formula
+• Many employees miss valuable benefits by not grasping their company's retirement match formula.

-• Knowing your vesting schedule can prevent leaving money on the table when changing jobs
+• Knowing your vesting schedule can prevent leaving money behind when changing jobs.

-• Early retirement options and retiree healthcare benefits can significantly impact your retirement planning strategy
+• Early retirement options and retiree healthcare benefits can greatly impact your retirement planning.

 Table of Contents